p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 <sample-output>

-свёрнутая сумма сейчас 0, следующий элемент 2 свёрнутая сумма сейчас 2, следующий элемент 3 свёрнутая сумма сейчас 5, следующий элемент 1 свёрнутая сумма сейчас 6, следующий элемент 5
+the reduced sum is now 0, next item is 2 the reduced sum is now 2, next item is 3 the reduced sum is now 5, next item is 1 the reduced sum is now 6, next item is 5
 11

 </sample-output>